-In spite of your experience level, we have ALL had the issues mentioned above at some time or other in our past.
-The key thing is to remember that, have a checklist, and not to get distracted.
+In spite of your experience level, we have all had the issues mentioned above at some time or other in our past.
+The key thing is to remember to have a checklist and not to get distracted.
 And this is another reason to do a Buddy Gear check.
 Find the errors on the surface first!

-Today the air temperature was 35°F and very windy which made the wind chill way below freezing.
-Gloves before, during, and after the dive were required, that is unless you like froze fingers.
-Water temperature was 44°F but still uncomfortable in leaky gloves or trickling down your neck seal.
-Todays underwater visibility was limited to 4 to 5 feet for the most part and the light was not the greatest but I was able to get a few underwater photos of the zebra mussel infestation in Paw Paw Lake.
+Today the air temperature was 35°F, and very windy which made the windchill way below freezing.
+Gloves before, during, and after the dive were required, that is unless you like frozen fingers.
+Water temperature was 44°F, but still uncomfortable in leaky gloves or trickling down your neck seal.
+Today’s underwater visibility was limited to 4 to 5 feet and the light was not the greatest, but I was able to get a few underwater photos of the zebra mussel infestation in Paw Paw Lake.

 Looking forward to next week’s Turkey dive.
 Maybe see you there!